Bdeering1/Lucida/docs/work-items.md

   - add unit tests to build pipeline
   - implement eslint
   - there's a whole bunch of nomenclature that should be reviewed
+  - padend polyfill in io file can probably be removed

 ### Future Ideas
 - backend